How I scored 96 in the HSC English Exam – Dennis

 Posted on February 1, 2013 by Matrix Education

-Dennis shares his tips for HSC English success.
+Dennis shares his tips for success in the HSC English Exam.

 How to do well in HSC English

 A shocking number of students who are really smart and native English speakers write essays that don’t make grammatical sense.
 Before year 12, you should pick up a grammar book, and be familiar with fun like verb noun agreement, singular plural agreement, and parallelism.
 Remember, the rules of idiomatic written English differ from those of spoken English.

 HSC students have a weird habit of micro analysing every piece of text they see.
 Their analysis looks like: The author’s use of the dichotomous paradox between the words black and white creates a symbolism with the pathetic fallacy of the rain falling on the symbolic umbrella.
 This might sound smart at first, but when you take a step back, you realise it sounds confusing and has nothing to do with the wider themes of the book.
 Relax and read the text as a whole.
 By micro-analysing, you are missing out on the most important thing—the underlying themes behind the text.

 If you want your writing to make an impression on the marker, it should follow a clear linear progression that follows logic.
 Think of it this way, the examiner is someone who wants to cross a river.
 Each sentence, you are trying to lay a stone so that they may take a step forward.
 When they reach the other end, they are persuaded by your argument.
 Your stones should be not too close, or they think they’re going nowhere; and not too far or they’ll lose you.
 Likewise your essay should be making clear progression from sentence to sentence, moving forward, without making abrupt jumps.
 Also, if you were guiding someone across a river, you wouldn’t put stones in a circle.
 Move forward in a logical way, and don’t jump from place to place.

 4. Get your meaning across with the shortest sentence, using the shortest words